ansible/ansible/docsite/rst/guide_rolling_upgrade.rst

 .. note::

-   You can always find the latest playbooks for this example `here
+   `Click here for the latest playbooks for this example`
    <https://github.com/ansible/ansible-examples/tree/master/lamp_haproxy>`_.

 The playbooks deploy Apache, PHP, MySQL, Nagios, and HAProxy to a CentOS-based set of servers.